leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

 business enablers, reduce change delivery turnout time and minimize _1-sysadmin-know-how_ and human error factors.

-**Example procedure for Feature A turnout**

- - The feature has been implemented in [feature branch] [define:f-branch] OR [feature toggle] [define:f-toggle] has been created.
- - The provisioning (automated deployment and configuration) scripts have been committed into [VCS] [define:vcs].
- - The [Continuous Integration][define:ci] (CI) server deployed and enabled feature using [provisioning scripts][define:provisioning]
- - CI unit tests and feature acceptance tests have been successfully passed
- - Feature was automatically merged into master
+## The Goals ##

+In our case our goals were more migration process related:

+ - **Minimize _try-fail-repeat_ cycle turnout time.**
+   My initial assumption was we won't get into PROD-ready state right away.
+In the process we definitely would like to experiment with certain components AND/OR approaches more than few times.
+Think about multi-node environment [provisioning] [define:provisioning] from scratch, DB backup restores, file system backup restores, etc...
+It's likely to take a while.
+EVERY.
+SINGLE.
+   TIME.
+I wanted to automate as much as possible to reduce human error risks and speedup the whole procedure.
+ - **Enable local development.**
+   My goal was to enable every team member to contribute in right away from migration sub-project start.
+The plan was to setup local [Vagrant](http://www.vagrantup.com/) virtual environment, similar to existing STAGE and/or PROD.
+That way everybody would be able to reproduce problems, contribute and provide fixes, reduce initial ramp-up time, remove dependency for AWS in local development.
- - ...TBD
+ - **Document things.**

-The procedure may vary depending on product needs and team preferences.
+   One of the problems in early estimation was getting grasp of existing environment, understanding existing topology, it's difficulty and all inter-connections and inter-dependencies.
+Having our infrastructure in (even semi-)automated provisioned way would be a big step forward in terms of platform internals documentation.
+Every developer would be able to sift through provisioning [Code Versioning System] [define:vcs] history and be able to make informed guesses about _who_, _when_, _how_ and _why_ introduced certain change, adjusted particular parameter or opened some port.
+ - **Single point of truth.**
+   With infrastructure as data/code we would be able to answer that the state _should be_ in every moment of time.
+Where should not be questions of whether John followed the wiki instructions OR some issue comment OR whatever else.
+Still, there might be issues in implementation OR our assumptions about the platform universe might be wrong (e.g. what state revision was used to provision service A), however now there is only one place the state _should_ come from - from Code Versioning System.

+## The Evaluation

-Having said that, I did my best in research what the tools available on the market are, that the trends are and what potential benefits I might get.
+I did my best in research what the tools available on the market are, that the trends are and what potential benefits I might get.
 In the matter of literally 10 minutes I have come up with the following list:

  1. [PuppetLabs Puppet] [1], [puppetlabs/puppet] [2]
  2. [OpsCode Chef] [3], [opscode/chef] [4]